 Keeping your business safe online should be a key priority for all online business owners.
-In 2023, the world has never relied on the internet more, but with that reliability comes security threats.
+The world has never relied on the internet more, but with that reliability comes security threats.
 Websites and web systems, even those built on secure website builders or CMS platforms, can be hacked and compromised, with your data, as well as that of your staff and customers’ at risk.

 Taking the right steps to secure your web system therefore is crucial.
 One of the best ways to do so is by implementing a secure web gateway.

 We get that web security can be daunting and hard to get your head around, which is why we’ve put together this comprehensive guide to help you understand what a secure web gateway is, why you need one, and how you can implement one on your website.

 A secure web gateway (SWG) is a cyber security system that protects your company data and helps to create a secure web environment for users by blocking access to or from malicious links.

 SWGs enforce company security policies and prevent insecure internet traffic from entering your internal system.